jcrobak/parquet-python/README2.rst

 In the meantime, the more eyes on this code, the more example files and the more use cases the better.

-For the time being, this code should be considered extreme beta.
+For the time being, this code should be considered extreme alpha.

 Requirements
 ------------